harelba/q/README.markdown

 Please make sure to read the limitations section as well.

 ### Limitations
+**Update Feb 26 2014 - Automatic column type detection, is ready and is in testing phase.
+Once it's released, it'll solve the first two limitations.
+I'll update on twitter once it's released**

 The following limitations exist in the current implementation:

-* Simplistic Data typing and column inference - All types are strings and columns are determined according to the first line of data, having the names of c1,c2,c3 etc. There's a column count hack, which is meant for tolerating a small variation in the column count.
+* Simplistic Data typing and column type detection - All types are strings and columns are determined according to the first line of data, having the names of c1,c2,c3 etc. There's a column count hack, which is meant for tolerating a small variation in the column count.
   * In some cases, SQL uses its own type inference (such as treating cX as a number in case there is a SUM(cX) expression), But in other cases it won't.
 One such example is providing a WHERE clause with inequality - such as c5 > 1000.
 This will not work properly out-of-the-box until we provide type inference.
 There is a simple (however not clean) way to get around it - Casting the value where needed.
 Example:

         ```q "SELECT c5,c9 FROM mydatafile WHERE 0+c5 > 1000"```

   * This is simple enough, but it kind of breaks the idea of treating data as data.
 This is the reason why the examples below avoided using a meaningful WHERE clause.
 Once this is fixed, the examples will be updated.
-* Basic error handling only
 * No checks and bounds on data size

 ## Future Ideas